DylanBingham/TruthFinder/README.txt

    - Click the "Save" button to analyze the article.

 3. View results:
-   - The analysis results, including metrics and visualizations, will be displayed in the output section.
+   - The analysis results, including metrics and visualizations, will be displayed in the "Analysis Results" section.

 4. Explore visualizations:
    - Interact with the charts to understand the article's credibility, sentiment, and subjectivity.